sara-nl/oc-invitation/README.md

 #### Building and running locally
 Clone the project.
 The app runs in Owncloud so have a local Owncloud instance running.
 To deploy the app in your local Owncloud instance build it by first running `composer` from the project root folder as you would for any php project.
 This will create the `vendor` dependencies folder.<br>
 Next build the project by executing the command: `make version={version_number} buildapp`<br>
-This will create the `invitation_version_number.tar.gz` file.
+This will create the `invitation_version_number.tar.gz` file in the `build/artifacts/app` folder.
 After extracting you should place the resulting `invitation` folder in the `apps` folder of your local Owncloud instance.
 This should make Owncloud aware of the app.<br>
 Now you can activate it and start experimenting.
 For a full experience you should setup 2 instances between which you can send invitations and create federated shares.

 #### Contributing